-5 Cost benefit analysis methodology
+6 Cost benefit analysis methodology

-The CBA is the approach AEMO uses to develop and test alternative development paths, and ultimately determine the ODP.
+The cost benefit analysis (CBA) is the approach AEMO uses to develop and test alternative development paths, and ultimately determine the ODP.

-The market modelling and engineering analysis documented in the sections above explores how the energy sector may develop across a set of scenarios.
+The market modelling and power system analysis documented in the sections above explores how the energy sector may develop across a set of scenarios.
 This modelling and analysis are also a critical input into the determination of the ODP.

-The ODP is the suite of actionable projects which best serves the long-term interests of consumers of electricity by minimising the risk of over- and under-investment given all the uncertainties in the energy future.
+The ODP is the suite of actionable projects which best serves the long-term interests of consumers of electricity by balancing the net market benefits and the the risk of over- and under-investment given all the uncertainties in the energy future.
 It also delivers positive net market benefits in the most likely scenario.